Regexps¶

 expression.

-so there is an additional
+regcomp defaults to REG_EXTENDED so there is an additional

-flag to disable REG_EXTENDED
+REG_BASIC flag to disable REG_EXTENDED.

-flag where the elements in
+regexec has an extra REG_VERBOSE flag where the elements in

 the results array are lists of the matched sub-expression, its

-starting offset and ending offset (suitable for substring
+starting offset and ending offset (suitable for substring).

 regex-case¶

-which works like a simplified case
+regex-case which works like a simplified case except the

 clause “conditions” are regular expressions to be matched.

-If the regular expression matches, regex-case
+If the regular expression matches, regex-case then supplies the

-consequent expression with the result of the call to regexec
+consequent expression with the result of the call to regexec as

 the variable r, an array. r.0 is the whole of the